ethz-coss/ethz-coss.github.io/_talks/Denise_Pumain.md

 ---
-name: Can we make the co-evolution of cities smarter?
+name: Can We Make the Co-Evolution of Cities Smarter?
 speakers:
   - Denise Pumain
 categories:
   - Presentation
 ---

-Can we make the co-evolution of cities smarter?
+Can We Make the Co-Evolution of Cities Smarter?